Unit Averaging for Heterogeneous Panels: Theory

 \item Let $\bV_i = \bH_i^{-1} \bSigma_i \bH_i^{-1}$.
 Then, there is a sequence of estimators $\{ \hat{\bV}_i \}$ such that, for all $i$, $\hat{\bV}_i$ is consistent for $\bV_i$, and, for all $T>T_0$, $\lambda_{\min}(\hat{\bV}_i) > 0$ holds almost surely. \end{enumerate} \end{asm}

-Assumption \ref{asm:mestimation} requires the unit-specific estimators to be consistent, asymptotically normal and to satisfy a number of regularity conditions.
-We remark that this assumption allows for a fair amount of dependence and heterogeneity in the unit-specific observations.\footnote{A classic reference on M-estimation for dependent and heterogeneous data is the book by \cite{Potscher1997}.} Assumption \ref{asm:mestimation}$(iii)$ states that the unit-specific estimator lies in the interior of the parameter space almost surely.
+\ref{asm:mestimation} requires the unit-specific estimators to be consistent, asymptotically normal and to satisfy a number of regularity conditions.
+This assumption allows for a fair amount of dependence, heterogeneity, and non-stationarity in the unit-specific time series; we refer to ch.\ 11 of \cite{Potscher1997} for a catalog of low-level conditions.
+Assumption \ref{asm:mestimation}$(iii)$ states that the unit-specific estimator lies in the interior of the parameter space almost surely.
 If the problem is linear or defined by a convex smooth objective function and continuous covariates, the parameter space can be taken to be $\R^p$, and the condition holds automatically.
 Assumption \ref{asm:mestimation}$(iv)$ is standard in the M-estimation literature, it requires the gradient of the objective function evaluated at $\btheta_i$ to satisfy a CLT.
 Assumption \ref{asm:mestimation}$(v)$ is a moment condition on the gradient of the objective function.
 In an i.i.d.~setting such an assumption translates into a moment condition on the individual gradients.
 More generally, this would be implied by appropriate moment and dependence assumption on the individual gradients.
 Assumption \ref{asm:mestimation}$(vi)$ is also standard in the M-estimation literature; it requires the Hessian to satisfy a uniform law of large numbers.
 Assumption \ref{asm:mestimation}$(vii)$ effectively requires that the sample Hessian is nonsingular in a small enough neighborhood of $\btheta_i$.
 In a scalar problem, $(vii)$ restricts the possible range of the second derivative as $\btheta$ ranges over a shrinking interval around $\btheta_i$.
 In addition, $(vii)$ places an assumption on the moments of deviation from the population limit Hessian.
 In case of linear regression, the sample and population Hessians do not depend on the slope parameters and $(vii)$ is an assumption on moments of covariates.
-Assumption \ref{asm:mestimation}$(viii)$ restricts the spectrum of the matrices $\bSigma_i$ and $\bH_i$.
-In particular, it implies a uniform restriction on the asymptotic variance $\bV_i$ of the individual estimators.
+Assumption \ref{asm:mestimation}$(viii)$ implies a uniform restriction on the asymptotic variance $\bV_i$ of the individual estimators.
 Assumption \ref{asm:mestimation}$(ix)$ states that there exists a sequence of nonsingular estimators $\{ \hat \bV_i \}$ for the asymptotic variance-covariance matrix of the individual estimator.
 We remark that Assumptions \ref{asm:mestimation}$(iii)$ and $(vii)$ state that the sequence of unit-specific estimation problems satisfies approprite uniformity conditions.
 Such conditions allow us to distill the key arguments relevant to our averaging theory and, in a sense, should be intrepreted as a simplifying approximation.
 In general, $(iii)$ and $(vii)$ would hold with probability approaching one for each unit.
 In this case all our results would still hold, though under appropriate rate conditions on $(N, T)$ and trimming to ensure certain well-behavedness of individual estimators.
 We further note that assumptions $(iii)$ and $(vii)$ might hold in practice in certain special cases regardless (such as linear or nonlinear models with a convex and smooth objective function and continuous covariates).